1024jp/WFColorCode/README.md

-WFColorCodeAddition
+WFColorCode
 =============================

-__WFColorCodeAddition__ is a NSColor category that allows creating NSColor instance from a CSS color code string, or color code string from a NSColor instance.
+__WFColorCode__ is a NSColor category that allows creating NSColor instance from a CSS color code string, or color code string from a NSColor instance.

 Usage
 -----------------------------
-WFColorCodeAddition support following color code styles.
+WFColorCode supports following color code styles.

 ```objc
 /// color code type